xitrum-framework/xitrum-doc/guide/controller_action_view.rst

 Layout
 ------

-With ``respondInlineView``, layout is rendered.
-By default the layout is what passed to ``respondInlineView``.
-You can customize the layout by overriding the ``layout`` method.
+When you respond a view with ``respondView`` or ``respondInlineView``, Xitrum renders it to a String, and sets the String to ``renderedView`` variable.
+Xitrum then calls ``layout`` method of the current controller, finally Xitrum responds the result of this method to the browser.

+By default ``layout`` method just returns ``renderedView`` itself.
+If you want to decorate your view with something, override this method.
+If you include ``renderedView`` in the method, the view will be included as part of your layout.

+The point is ``layout`` is called after your action's view, and whatever returned is what responded to the browser.
+This mechanism is simple and straight forward.
+No magic.
+For convenience, you may think that there's no layout in Xitrum at all.
+There's just the ``layout`` method and you do whatever you want with it.

-Typically, you create a parent class which has a common layout for many views, like this:
+Typically, you create a parent class which has a common layout for many views:

 AppController.scala